Night of Culture | 1/2 June 2019 | Lublin

 Arrived | po Farze Square | 19.00 and 21.00

 Arrived are theatre artists from Vilnius.
 They say that they come from the past.
 They seem to be blissfully naïve and eager to help everyone everywhere.
 They are obsessed about order and try to meticulously put the city, its residents and every item in sight in proper order.
 They surprise the audiences with their funny behaviour, provoke them and make them laugh, creating absurd and surreal situations.
 The music that comes from their suitcases is the only indication where these two strangers come from.

 The Schwings | VIVO!
 Lublin | 21.00

 A band from Vilnius that plays vintage swing and New Orlean jazz.
 The band was established in 2011 by the legendary jazz musician and multi-instrumentalist Remis Rančys.
-Schwings quickly gained popularity at Lithuanian jazz festivals, in clubs and lindy hop type dance events.
-They started from performing gold standards of swing as well as Brazilian and gypsy jazz, but over time the band started recording their own, original compositions.
+The Schwings quickly gained popularity at Lithuanian jazz festivals, in clubs and lindy hop type dance events.
+They started from performing gold standards of the swing as well as Brazilian and Gypsy jazz, but over time the band started recording their own, original compositions.